-Policy Leader /DSL/ HT Catherine Seagrave
+DSL/ HT Catherine Seagrave

 Second DSL / DHT Rosie Bolton

 Safeguarding Governor / Chair of Governors Lisa Gregoire-Parker

-Last Updated (Training dates) March 2023
+Last Updated September 2023

-Approved by the Governing Body September '22
+Approved by the Governing Body September '23

-Date to Review September 2023 (at the latest)
+Date to Review September 2024 (at the latest or earlier if required)

-1 Context & Rationale 18 Extremism & Radicalisation 2 Definition 19 Private Fostering 3 Law and Guidance 20 Pupils with Family Members in Prison 4 Roles and Responsibilities 21 Child-on-Child Abuse including Sexualised Abuse 5 Training and Induction 22 Serious Violence 6 Multi-Agency Working 23 Online Safety 7 Early Help 24 Sharing Nude and Semi-nude images 8 Abuse & Neglect 25 Context of Safeguarding Incidents 9 Domestic Abuse 26 Extra-Curricular Clubs and Activities 10 Homelessness 27 Alternative Provision 11 Children absent from school 28 Work Experience 12 Children attending approved educational activity 29 Managing Referrals 13 Child Criminal Exploitation 30 Concerns about staff and safeguarding practices 14 Child Sexual Exploitation 31 Allegations of Abuse against staff 15 Modern Slavery 32 Safer Recruitment 16 Female Genital Mutilation 33 Review 17 Forced Marriage 34 Key Contacts, Roles and Training
+Table of Contents 1 Context & Rationale 19 Extremism & Radicalisation 2 Definition 20 Private Fostering 3 Law and Guidance 21 Pupils with Family Members in Prison 4 Roles and Responsibilities 22 Child-on-Child Abuse including Sexualised Abuse 5 Training and Induction 23 Serious Violence 6 Multi-Agency Working 24 Online Safety 7 Early Help 25 Sharing Nude and Semi-nude images 8 Abuse & Neglect 26 Context of Safeguarding Incidents 9 Domestic Abuse 27 Pupils potentially at greater risk of harm 10 Homelessness 28 Extra Curricular Clubs 11 Children absent from school 29 Alternative Provision 12 Children attending approved educational activity 30 Managing Referrals 13 Child Criminal Exploitation 31 Concerns about staff and safeguarding practices 14 Child Sexual Exploitation 32 Allegations of Abuse against staff 15 Concealed and denied pregnancy 33 Safer Recruitment 16 Modern Slavery 34 Review 17 Female Genital Mutilation 35 Key Contacts, Roles, and Training 18 Forced Marriage

-1. Context and Rationale
+Context and Rationale

 - Lea Endowed is a Church of England Voluntary Aided Primary School and is distinguished by its strong Christian ethos, close relationship with the Church and a developing sense of community.
-The strong Christian character of the school permeates every aspect of school life and underpins all that we do. - The school is a smaller than average sized primary School with 142 pupils on roll. - Our children come from an area of mixed socio-economic background. - Since the pandemic we have seen a significant rise in the number of children who are increasingly vulnerable and families requiring additional support. - Attendance is good - We have a designated CLA Lead - We have increased capacity with SEND provision to help support the additional requests for Early Help - Since the pandemic we have identified online safety as a key element which needs continual addressing due to the increase in children accessing online content at home
+The strong Christian character of the school permeates every aspect of school life and underpins all that we do. - The school is a smaller than average sized primary School with 140 pupils on roll. - Our children come from an area of mixed socio-economic background. - Since 2020, we have seen a significant rise in the number of children who are increasingly vulnerable and families requiring additional support. - Attendance is good - We have a designated CLA Lead - We have increased capacity with SEND provision to help support the additional requests for Early Help - We have identified online safety as a key element which needs continual addressing due to the increase in children accessing online content at home

-Lea Endowed CE primary fully recognises the contribution we can make to protect children from harm and to support and promote the welfare of all children who are pupils at our school.
+Lea Endowed CE Primary fully recognises the contribution we can make to protect children from harm and to support and promote the welfare of all children who are pupils at our school.
 This policy applies to all stakeholders; this includes pupils, staff, parents, governors, volunteers, placement students and visitors.